 Certain Self-Directed Brokerage Platforms.
-Purchases of units through ETRADE and/or any other Morgan Stanley self-directed brokerage platform will be executed at the public offering price less the portion of the transactional sales fee that would be paid to distribution firms.
+Eligible purchases of units through ETRADE and/or any other Morgan Stanley self-directed brokerage platform will be executed at the public offering price less the portion of the transactional selection for that would be paid to distribution forms.

+sales fee that would be paid to distribution firms.
 You pay only the portion of the fee that the sponsor retains.
 Such purchases are also subject to the C&D fee.
 This discount applies during the initial offering period and in the secondary market.